M.A. Hanna Associate Professor of Politics

 B.A., Virginia Military Institute, 1988.

 Research Interests and Activities

-Moore is the director of graduate studies for the Department of Political Science.
+Moore is the director of undergraduate studies for the Department of Political Science.

 “The Bread Revolutions of 2011 and the Political Economies of Transition,” Woodrow Wilson Center and United Institute of Peace, May 2013.

 “The Bread Revolutions of 2011: Teaching Political Economies of the Middle East,” PS: Political Science and Politics, April 2013.

 Beyond the Arab Spring: Authoritarianism and Democratization in the Arab World, co-authored with Rex Brynen, Bassel F. Salloukh, and Marie-Joelle Zahar, Lynne Rienner Publishers, October 2012.

 “Sovereign Wealth and Ruler Loot,” Jadaliyya, October 11, 2011.

 “Guilty Bystanders: Jordan, Kuwait, and the Iran-Iraq War,” Middle East Report, Winter 2010.